 Steps for building your Twitter OAuth application

-The basic steps to use Twitter OAuth authentication are to register the app, whitelist the app, and build the application.
+The basic steps to use Twitter OAuth authentication are to register the app, allowlist the app, and build the application.

 2. Include your callback URL.

 This is where the Twitter OAuth API will respond with the correct credentials for your application once the user signs in.
 It will receive a token that can be stored; this can be changed later.

 Your application is now live!
 Keep in mind that you won’t be able to extract the email address until your application is allowlisted, though.

 4. On the application page, click the Keys and Access Tokens tab.

 Retrieving those tokens enables your application to access the OAuth API.

 Just click on the Test OAuth button in the top right corner of the application page to see how it works.

 6. Implement the necessary library to add the button to your login page.

 If you’d like to bypass some of this effort, you can also utilize a third-party social login platform like Janrain, Gigya or Loginradius.
 Many of these services can be integrated with landing page and marketing automation landing page builders to integrate social logins much easier.